tobega/tailspin-v0/TailspinReference.md

 To exclude the bounds, add a tilde between the numeric bound and the range operator `..`, so `1~..5:2` will give `3 5`, while `1..~5:2` will give `1 3`.

+Note that the bounds of the range must be the same type of number, same unit for [measures](#measures) or same tag for [tagged identifiers](#tagged-identifiers).

 ### Array literal
 An array literal produces an [array](#arrays) or list of values.
 It starts with a left bracket followed by a [stream](#streams) of _value chains_, separated by commas, and ends with a right bracket.
-Each _value chain_ may produce a stream of values, which will be flat-mapped into the array.
+Each _value chain_ may produce a stream of values, which will all be included into the array.
 E.g. `[1,2,3,4,5]` and `[1..3, 4..5]` and `[1..5]` all produce an array of size 5 containing the numbers 1 to 5.

 You can nest array literals inside array literals to produce multi-dimensional arrays.